Emythiel/gw2-blish-markers/README.md

-# Kresky's GW2 Markers
+# Emy's GW2 Markers
 Marker Pack for the Guild Wars 2 Addon [Blish HUD](https://blishhud.com/)
-If you have questions or suggestions/feedback, feel free to ping me (`Kresky#7547`) on the Blish HUD Discord server.
+If you have questions or suggestions/feedback, feel free to ping me (`Emythiel`) on the Blish HUD Discord server.

 ---